 Episodes: medicine

-Episode #59 • 12 May 2023
+12 May 2023

 Health and medical research strategy with Professor Moira Clay

-Ever thought about asking a member of Parliament how to become Prime Minister?
-Moira Clay, a leading research strategist, asked that very question, and she's now cultivated a career helping leaders in health and medical research make an impact in both research and the community.
-Join us as we speak with Moira about her journey in medical research, and developing a holistic and comprehensive approach to cancer treatment.
+Ever thought about asking a member of parliament about how to become prime minister?
+Moira Clay, a leading research strategist, asked that very question, and she has now cultivated a career helping leaders in health and medical research make an impact both in research and the community.
+Join us as we speak about Moira's journey in medical research, and developing a holistic and comprehensive approach to cancer treatment.

-Episode #55 • 17 Feb 2023
+17 Feb 2023

 The human side of clinical development and re-inspiring curiosity in science with Leah Elson

-Episode #47 • 07 Sep 2022
+07 Sep 2022

 Genetic Counselling & DNA with Kira Dineen